 Why Does Water Make Me Nauseous – 11 Most Common Reasons

-There are several reasons why you may feel ill after drinking your usual glass of water.
+There are several reasons why you may feel sick after drinking water.
 Certain disorders can cause you to feel nauseous after drinking a glass of water.
-For instance, hyperventilation syndrome may make you feel lightheaded and sick after drinking H2O. let us Discuss these reasons in detail:
+For instance, hyperventilation syndrome may make you feel lightheaded and sick after drinking water. let us Discuss these reasons in detail:

 Water that is contaminated with bacteria or parasites may make you feel sick to your stomach.
 You might notice a sour taste in the back of your throat, or even an abnormal odor coming from the water.